 A closer look at the defining struggles that shaped Van Jones's life and career.

 Van Jones is an American political analyst, media personality, lawyer, author, and civil rights advocate.
-He's a prominent figure known for his work on CNN as a host and contributor, his three New York Times bestselling books, and his Emmy Award.
-Jones is recognized for his political commentary and advocacy, particularly focusing on civil rights and social justice issues.
+He's known for his work as a CNN host and contributor, and for his three New York Times bestselling books.
+Jones is also an Emmy Award winner, highlighting his contributions to media and political discourse.

-In 1983, officer Andaya had a record of incidents of misconduct while he was a policeman with the Oakland Police Department.
+In 1983, officer Marc Andaya had a record of incidents of misconduct.

-In August 1992, Van Jones said he had become a communist, following the Rodney King trial and verdict.
+In August 1992, Van Jones stated that he had become a communist, influenced by the Rodney King case.

 Between 1983 and 1993, Marc Andaya was named in 10 complaints, eight of them allegedly for misuse of physical force, when he was a policeman with the Oakland Police Department.

-In 1995, Aaron Williams, an unarmed black man died in custody after fighting with several officers including officer Marc Andaya.
-This event sparked community outrage about his death and pressure on the department to bring justice against Andaya.
+In 1995, Aaron Williams, an unarmed black man, died in custody after fighting with several officers, leading to community outrage and pressure on the department to bring justice against officer Marc Andaya.

 In 1999, Van Jones led a campaign to defeat Proposition 21, which aimed to increase penalties for violent crimes and try more juvenile offenders as adults.

-In 2004, Van Jones was accused of signing a 2004 petition by 911Truth.org that suggested the Bush administration may have deliberately allowed 9/11 to happen, leading to public criticism.
+In 2004, Van Jones was accused of signing a petition by 911Truth.org suggesting the Bush administration allowed 9/11 to happen, which he denied.
+The group, in 2010, retracted this claim.

-On September 5, 2009, Van Jones resigned from his position as Special Advisor, citing a "vicious smear campaign" by opponents of health care and clean energy reform.
+On September 5, 2009, Van Jones resigned from his position as Special Advisor for Green Jobs, citing a "vicious smear campaign" and his concern that he was becoming a distraction.

-In October 2014, the rebooted version of "Crossfire", on which Van Jones was a co-host, was canceled.
+In October 2014, the rebooted version of Crossfire, on which Van Jones was a co-host, was canceled by CNN.

 Donald John Trump is an American politician media personality and...